-The parking lots and side streets of Fire Station No. 9 were full Feb.
-5 as parents went to learn about a charter school opening in Concord in August.
+The parking jots and side streets of Fire Station No. 9 were full Feb.
+5 as parents wern to learn above a charter school opening in Concord in August

-Attendance at an informational meeting for Cabarrus Charter Academy surpassed the school official's anticipation.
-The Community Room at the station reached its 100-person occupancy within minutes, causing organizers to offer an impromptu question-and-answer session in the parking lot for at least 50 people who couldn't get in.
+Attendance at an informational acceting for Cabarros Charter Academy surpassed the school official's anticipation.
+The Community Room at the station reached its 100-person occupancy within animals, causing organizers to offer an imprompt, question and answer session in the parking for at least 50 people who couldn't get inc.

-Still others got back in their cars, hoping to get a seat at one of the next meetings scheduled in coming weeks.
+Still others got back in their cars hoping to get a scart at one of the next meetings scheduled in coming weeks.

-The turnout showed community interest is high for the new school, even though construction crews have barely broken ground.
+The turnout showed community interest is high for the new school, even though construction crows have basely broken ground.

-Cabarrus Charter Academy will be on the southeast corner of Poplar Tent Road and George Liles Boulevard in Concord.
+Cubarres Charier Academy will be on the southeast corner of Poplar Tent Road and George Liles Boulevard in Concord.
 Kindergarten through sixth grade will be offered in the school's first year, with grades 7-12 added in subsequent years.